Congratulations to the 16 NSCI students who were awarded an i4 Summer 2022 internship. Learn, network, excel, and enjoy your internships. Good luck :)

 - Travel and Lodging will be provided for non-local internships and lodging on a limited basis for local internships.

-- Application Deadline: The internship application will be available in Feb.
-2022.
+- Application Deadline: All applications should be received by Feb.
+28, 2022.

 Tuition Awards for Extramural Certifications and Micro-Credentialing